jhayden02/blinks-thinks/BUILDING.md

 - `build/linux/debug/blinks_thinks`
 - `build/linux/release/blinks_thinks`

-If this is the first build, raylib will be downloaded automatically and added to `lib/linux/`.
+If this is the first build, raylib will be compiled from source and added to `lib/linux/`.

 Web build:
 ```bash